← Back to blog

 Quick Answer

 That does not mean every school reads AAMC PREview the same way.
 PREview is one application data point.
 It complements academic metrics such as MCAT and GPA; it does not replace them.
-A strong score may support your application, but it does not guarantee admission.
-A lower score may raise a question at some schools, but it does not automatically decide the outcome.
+A higher percentile score may add useful context, but it does not guarantee admission.
+A lower percentile score may deserve review in light of school policies, but it does not automatically decide the outcome.

 The most practical way to define a good score is to combine three things: